 Surgeons usually decide which approach will work best when they’re starting the procedure, and they may opt for a combination of the two.

-The Mayo Clinic estimates that the success rate of vasectomy reversals is between 40 and 90 percent, depending on a range of factors, such as:
+The success rate of vasectomy reversals depends on a range of factors, such as:

 - how much time has passed since the vasectomy